-The Development Review Board heard this case on July 7, 2022 and the motion for approval passed with a 5-1 vote with the consideration that park hours be reduced from 10:30pm to 10:00pm at night and pathway lighting height be reduced from the current 16 feet.
+The Development Review Board heard this case on July 7, 2022 and the motion for approval passed with a 4-1 vote with the consideration that park hours be reduced from 10:30pm to 10:00pm at night and pathway lighting height be reduced from the current 16 feet.

-Park staff was able to do more research and the city code dictates that all park hours are from sunrise to 10:30pm, so that cannot be modified without a city-wide text amendment.
+Park staff was able to do more research and the city code dictates that all park hours are from sunrise to 10:30pm.

-The park lighting is conceptual at this point, and is going to be reviewed by the Development Review Board under case 51-DR-2021, but the applicant can choose to revise the pathway lighting to be shorter in height.
+The park lighting is conceptual at this point and will be reviewed by the Development Review Board under case 51-DR-2021.
+The applicant reduced the pathway lighting to be 12 feet in height.